2025 Municipal Finance Institute

 The California Public Employees' Retirement System (CalPERS) continues to shape the financial landscape for California cities, not only through its Asset Liability Management process, but also through its response to federal and state finance policies.
 CalPERS leadership will go beyond the basics to outline the market and policy forces informing the strategic decisions to move to a Total Portfolio Approach, as well as providing an update on 2025 CalPERS experience study and a review of actuarial assumptions.
 With experienced city financial officers in mind, this discussion will provide the insights you need to position your city as a proactive partner with CalPERS.

-Facilitator: Johnnie Pina, Legislative Representative, League of California Cities
+Facilitator: Johnnie Pina, Legislative Advocate, League of California Cities

 2:30 – 3:45 p.m.Embracing AI: Technology to Help You Leave the Office on Timeshow details

-Moderator: Daniel Choe, Deputy Director of Administrative Services, Rocklin
+Moderator: Daniel Choe, Past President Fiscal Officers Department and Deputy Director of Administrative Services, Rocklin

 4:00 – 5:00 p.m.Reactive to Resilient: A New Playbook for Municipal Finance Leadersshow details